* Liu He to be a vice premier, Yi Gang to be PBOC chief

 He had been the head of the General Office of the ruling Communist Party's Central Leading Group for Financial and Economic Affairs and a vice minister of the National Development and Reform Commission (NDRC) - China's top economic planner.

-U.S.-educated Yi Gang, 60, has been vice PBOC governor since 2008.
-He is seen as instrumental in steering monetary and currency policy, including the landmark devaluation of the yuan in 2015 and more recently a tightening in capital controls.
+U.S.-educated Yi Gang, 60, a protege of outgoing PBOC chief Zhou Xiaochuan, has been vice PBOC governor since 2008.
+He is seen as instrumental in steering monetary and currency policy, including the landmark devaluation of the yuan in 2015.

-The PBOC and other regulators are trying to rein in risks from an increasingly complex financial system and a rapid build-up in debt without jolting markets or hurting economic growth.
+Yi's appointment is likely to be viewed as a sign of continuity in PBOC's policies as policymakers try to rein in rein in risks from an increasingly complex financial system without jolting markets or hurting economic growth.

 "The main task right now is to implement prudent monetary policy, push forward financial sector reform and opening up, and keep the financial sector stable," Yi told reporters on the sidelines of Monday's parliament session at the Great Hall of the People.